japila-books/apache-spark-internals/docs/serializer/SerializerManager.md

 * SerializerManager is requested to <<wrapStream, wrapStream>>, <<dataSerializeStream, dataSerializeStream>>, <<dataDeserializeStream, dataDeserializeStream>> and <<dataSerializeWithExplicitClassTag, dataSerializeWithExplicitClassTag>>

-* SerializedValuesHolder (of xref:storage:MemoryStore.adoc[MemoryStore]) is requested for a SerializationStream
+* SerializedValuesHolder (of storage:MemoryStore.md[MemoryStore]) is requested for a SerializationStream

 == [[wrapStream]] Wrapping Input or Output Stream for Block